 If your child has been diagnosed with M.E. you may be feeling upset, worried, stressed, or even angry.
 Although there is no miracle cure for M.E. the outlook for young people with the illness is good and most children will get better.
 In the meantime, it is important to understand the impact the illness can have on your child and other family members, including you.

-Our Children and Young People section provides information and guidance for both you and your child.
+This section provides information and guidance for you and your family.

 If your child is still at school or university, their M.E. could have an impact on their education.
 You can find guidance on contacting their school or college in our Education section, so that they can access the right support.